 Life insurance policies have a death benefit, which pays a predetermined amount of money to a beneficiary when the insured dies.
 For example, if you purchase a $50,000 life insurance policy and pass away during the policy term, your beneficiary will receive the $50,000 death benefit.
 Life insurance policies fall into two categories:

-Colonial Penn offers term life and traditional whole life insurance policies.
-All policies feature flexible payment options, enabling you to pay every month, quarter, six months or 12 months.
+All Colonial Penn policies feature flexible payment options, enabling you to pay every month, quarter, six months or 12 months.

 Guaranteed acceptance life insurance

-In most states, people aged 50 to 85 years of age can apply for Colonial Penn’s guaranteed acceptance life insurance policies.
+In most states, people aged 50 to 85 years of age can apply for Colonial Penn’s Guaranteed Plan.
 This whole life policy does not require a medical examination but has a two-year limited benefit period meaning that your policy will not pay out a death benefit in the first two years.
 The policy builds a cash value, beginning after the first year of coverage, and allows you to choose the death benefit limit.

-A Colonial Penn Guaranteed Acceptance policy covers you your entire life if you continue to pay the premium.
+A Colonial Penn Guaranteed Acceptance Plan covers you for your entire life if you continue to pay the premium.
 It features a fixed rate, so you will pay the same premium throughout the life of the policy.

 Permanent whole life insurance